ArtemisZhao/ATACseq/README.md

 - {--bam_dir} contains all the bam files that user intends to include in the analysis, e.g., filtered bam files output by the blacklist removal step.

-- {--add_cov}, there is an optional argument that allows user to add in one additional covaraite, e.g., signal-to-noise ratio, age and etc.
+- {--add_cov}, there is an optional argument that allows user to add in one additional covaraite, e.g., signal-to-noise ratio, age and etc. The default is NULL.

 #### Output